H21lab/json2pcap/README.md

 By -a switch should be specified all fields which require anonymization.

 # Limitations
-In case the tshark is performing reassembling from multiple frames, the backward pcap reconstruction performed by json2pcap is not properly recovering the original frames.
+In case the tshark is performing reassembly from multiple frames, the backward pcap reconstruction performed by json2pcap is not properly recovering the original frames.

+To overcome this limitation it is possible to use tshark with supressed packet reassembly.
+To disable reassembly for specific protocol use `tshark -o <SELECTED_REASSEMPLY_OPTION>:FALSE`.
+And for `<SELECTED_REASSEMPLY_OPTION>` see `tshark -G defaultprefs`.
+After disabling packet reassembly, the protocol frames should be assembled correctly by json2pcap.
+However the masking/anonymization will not be performed for fragmented protocols.

 # Atribution
 Copyright 2020, Martin Kacer <kacer.martin[AT]gmail.com> and contributors